MatthewYeend/Laravel-Best-Practices/README.md

     $mailer->send('Hello World');
 }
 ```
-#### Improvements
-- Dependencies are injected into the method or constructor, improving testability.
-- Laravel's service container automatically resolves the required dependencies.
 ---
 ## Hardcoding configurations
 ### **Bad**
 ```php
 $apiKey = '12345'; // API key hardcoded
 ```
-#### Problems
-- Hardcoding sensitive data like API keys or configurations makes it difficult to change and insecure if the code is shared.

 ### **Good**
 ```php
 $apiKey = config('services.api.key');
 ```
-#### Improvements
-- Using configuration files centralises sensitive data and allows for environment-specific configurations.
 ---
-## Using `env()` in code outside of config files
 ### **Bad**
 ```php
 public function uploadFile()